-- Water - enough to reach the top of the fruit in your pot
+- water (enough to reach the top of the fruit in your pot)

 Put the apples, blueberries and water in a pot and bring to a boil.
 Reduce to a simmer and cook until the liquid is nearly gone.

 Add cinnamon, vanilla extract and sweetener to taste.
 If this adds too much liquid (when using honey), continue to boil it down further.

-- When you have a nice thick sauce (like thick apple sauce), remove from heat and allow to cool.
+When you have a nice thick sauce (like thick apple sauce), remove from heat and allow to cool.

 Store in a container in the fridge for up to 1 week, or freeze up to 4 months.